 - Submitted for grading (for long-term projects)

-- Example: In English 10, the standards of “Identify an Author’s Intended Meaning”, “Provide evidence to support a claim” and “Analyze evidence to explain the author’s intended meaning” are all discrete skills/standards within a larger analysis essay assessment.
-Students receive a score for these discrete skills as standards in the grade book on a 4.0 scale.
+Example: In English 10, the standards of “Identify an Author’s Intended Meaning”, “Provide evidence to support a claim” and “Analyze evidence to explain the author’s intended meaning” are all essential skills within a larger analysis essay assessment.
+Students receive a score for these essential skills in the grade book on a 4.0 scale.
 Instead of simply receiving an “88” on an essay, students are provided scores for each skill/standard, such as “thesis statement”, “integration of evidence,” analysis of literary elements”.
-This provides more specific and concrete feedback and students are able to focus on specific standard strands as they reassess or in the next assessment opportunity.
-The students are given more information to track their growth in the standards and skills over time.
+This provides more specific and concrete feedback and students are able to focus on specific essential skills as they reassess or in the next assessment opportunity.
+The students are given more information to track their growth in the skills over time.

-- *Note: at the beginning of the learning experience/unit/year, these skills and standards are “new” to a student or the level/cognitive demand is higher than the previous year or unit, it is common that students may not be proficient at first, which will reflect a lower assessment score.
-However, the standards-based system provides multiple opportunities for students to continue to develop and reassess on the standards and skills in order to move toward mastery.
+*Note: at the beginning of the learning experience/unit/year, these skills are “new” to a student or the level/cognitive demand is higher than the previous year or unit, it is common that students may not be proficient at first, which will reflect a lower assessment score.
+However, the skills-based system provides multiple opportunities for students to continue to develop and reassess the essential skills in order to move toward mastery.
 Students often have multiple formative assessments before they have a summative assessment.

-- How does the rolling grade book work?
-The rolling grade book’s intent is to ensure that as students are building content knowledge and essential skills that they are not penalized for their “lack of knowledge” or lower skill level on recursive skills in the beginning of the year.
-The rolling grade book is a cumulative grading and reporting document and system.
-Students’ grades are reflective of their skill ability and content knowledge at the end of the year rather than averaging four quarters over the course of the year.
+The rolling grade book’s intent is to ensure that the essential skills for each course are made visible in the gradebook, as well as provide students the opportunity to see their growth over time as it relates to the essential skills.
+In a course that utilizes rolling gradebook, students are building content knowledge and essential skills over the course of the year, and they are not penalized for their “lack of knowledge” or lower skill level on recursive skills in the beginning of the year.
+Students’ grades are reflective of their skill level and content knowledge at the end of the year rather than averaging four quarters over the course of the year.
 This ensures that as the students develop over the year that their first quarter grade does not pull down their overall grade.

 - Example: In English 10, the formative assessments that students experience at this time in the year will be replaced by formative assessment scores later in the quarter and year since students are just now learning and practicing the skills and content through formative assessments.
 The final grade in English 10 will consist of the student’s summative assessments throughout the year and the last three formative assessment scores for the essential skills and content that the students grow toward mastery of at the end of the year.
 Quarter grades become interim reporting statements rather than “final” quarter grades.
 This also allows for teachers and students to follow the pace of learning that is best for students instead of letting the quarter dates dictate the learning pace.
 For seniors, the rolling grade book is attended to in order to ensure that seniors’ grades are an accurate reflection of their content knowledge and skill ability at the quarter and first semester mark, just as they would with a traditional quarter grading system.